Content security and piracy

 GDPR, CCPA, and other data regulation procedures

-As part of our commitment to data privacy any Teachable user can request that Teachable give them access to or delete their personal data by submitting a request in the Privacy Center.
+As part of our commitment to data privacy any Teachable user can request that Teachable give them access to or delete their personal data.
+To do so, start a conversation in the messenger, or email [email protected].

 For more information on your personal data and Teachable, please see our privacy policy.